HaHeho/pybinsim/README.rst

     ER 165 2 0 0 0 0 0 0 0 0 0 0 0 0 0 brirs/kemar_0_165_early.wav
     LR 0 2 0 0 0 0 0 0 0 0 0 0 0 0 0 brirs/late_reverb.wav

 Lines with the prefix DS, ER and LR contain a 'filter key' which consists of 9 or 15 integer numbers.
 They are used to tell pyBinSim which filter to apply.
-These numbers can be arbitrarily assigned to suit your use case, but for consistency with mat based filters its adivced to assign the numbers in the following order:
+These numbers can be arbitrarily assigned to suit your use case, but for consistency with mat based filters its advised to assign the numbers in the following order:

 For 9 digit keys::